garth-martinsen/py3-voltage_divider/README.md

 An **image of the schematic** for a Simple Voltage divider is displayed to give the table values meaning.
 Notes:
 1.     to get the pytest coverage use:
-       coverage run --omit 'venv/*' -m pytest;       single quotes are required. coverage report       or
+       coverage run --omit 'venv/*' -m pytest;       single quotes are required.
-       coverage html
+       then: coverage report       or      coverage html to view coverage
 2. to install all development dependencies use: pip install -r requirements-dev.txt
 3. to install all production dependencies use: pip install -r requirements.txt